5 Common Scrum Myths

 The purpose of the Daily Scrum is to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.

 Daily Scrum is not about discussing the status of individuals’ work.
-It should be time when Developers discuss their progress toward the Sprint Goal and create a plan for the next day of work.
+It should be time when Developers discuss their progress toward the Sprint Goal and create their plan for the next day of work.

 Again, it’s about their plan collectively as a group of people who want to achieve the same goal.
 When we focus only on individuals, this element of teamwork can be easily lost and it prevents them from collaboration.

-MYTH 3 - Agile means Scrum
+Myth 3 - Agile means Scrum

 It is a common mistake that people use terms Agile & Scrum interchangeably.
 There is no point to blame anyone, because it can be really confusing to remember all Scrum related terms plus using “Agile” term has been popular and fancy recently.